-Cluster Management allows you to manage switches through one switch, called the cluster manager.
+ZyXEL iStackingTM allows an administrator to remotely manage multiple switches located in different areas.
+The administrator can configure, monitor, troubleshoot and manage up to 24 switches at once with only one single IP, regardless of the physical location.
 The switches must be directly connected and be in the same VLAN group so as to be able to communicate with one another.